 The Great Lakes are a unique resource that is vital to the economic, societal and environmental health of the region and North America.
 Over the last decade, pharmaceuticals have received increasing attention as emerging contaminants in the Great Lakes, with concerns related to impacts on aquatic ecosystems and human health.

-Pollution Probe is focused on ways to mitigate the impact of pharmaceuticals in the Great Lakes, including identifying knowledge gaps and developing effective solutions to pressing challenges.
-In partnership with Swim Drink Fish Canada, Pollution Probe is exploring how citizen science can be used to engage as many Canadians as possible in the protection of our precious lakes.
+Pollution Probe is focused on ways to mitigate the impact of pharmaceuticals in the Lakes, including identifying knowledge gaps and developing effective solutions to pressing challenges.

 Watershed Management and Big Data